Windham in Northeastern Connecticut contains the city of Willimantic, which developed around a textile industry in the late 19th century.

-In more than 400 acres, the park encompasses Bibbins Pond, which is stocked with trout for fishing and has a mowed area with decking and a State Park kiosk on its shore.
+In more than 400 acres, the park encompasses Bibbins Pond.
+This is stocked with trout for fishing and has a mowed area with decking and a State Park kiosk on its shore.

 Boating is permitted on this 20-acre pond in the summer months, while there’s a geocache that you can track down on three different trails.

-The park came into state hands in the 1950s, using funds donated to the state by the attorney George Dudley Seymour.
+The park came into state hands in the 1950s, using funds donated to the state by the attorney George Dudley Seymour (1859-1945).

 14. Third Thursday Street Fest

-You’ll get to see the full breadth of arts and crafts produced in Connecticut, and of course there’s craft beer, local wine and delicious international cuisine to make clear just how diverse Willimantic is.
+You’ll get to see the full breadth of arts and crafts produced in Connecticut.
+Of course there’s craft beer, local wine and delicious international cuisine to make clear just how diverse Willimantic is.

-Main Street is divided into color-coded sections during the event and in the Uptown Area there’s a children’s space with lots of things to keep wee ones engaged.
+Main Street is divided into color-coded sections during the event.
+In the Uptown Area there’s a children’s space with lots of things to keep little ones happy.

 15. Boom Box Parade